1. I have changed to Thesis only but my fees are still showing the Full-time or Part-time amount?

 If you are wanting to change your Thesis title in any way you should always inform your Supervisor, as there can be implications if you have received funding for a specific topic of research.

-If you have submitted your Soft bound’s and are changing the title on your Final Hardbound copies, again this will be fine if it is a small change.
-You will need to again let the School PGR contact know of the change so that your Thesis Submission record can be amended.
+If you have submitted your Soft Submission and are changing the title on your Final Pure copy, again this will be fine if it is a small change.
+You will need to let the School PGR contact know of the change so that your Thesis Submission record can be amended.
 If the Title change is a recommendation of your viva examination you will need to let your School know if you are taking the recommendation on board, in this instance the title change is supported in the Joint Examiner report.

 4. What forms do I need to submit my Thesis?

-When you are making your first Soft bound submission you will need to bring two copies of the Thesis with your ‘Thesis Submission Form’ this needs to be signed by your Supervisor and yourself.
+When you are making your first Soft Submission you will need to send the ‘Thesis Submission Form’ alongside your electronic copy of your thesis to your School to submit on your behalf - this needs to be signed by your Supervisor and yourself.

-When submitting your final Hardbound submission, you need to bring two copies of the thesis with the ‘Thesis Deposit Form’ bound into each copy of the thesis.
-This form needs to be completed by yourself, your Supervisor and Internal examiner.
+When submitting your final Pure submission, The Repository Deposit Form needs to be completed by yourself, your Supervisor and Internal examiner.
 If you have two External examiners, then only one of them will need to sign the form.

-5. Will a digital signature be acceptable on the Thesis Submission and Thesis Deposit forms?
+5. Will a digital signature be acceptable on the Thesis Submission and Repository Deposit Forms?

 6. Where do I submit my thesis to?